Dre Campbell Farm

 Lavender is one of the best flowers for garden pests because it helps keep many harmful insects and related pests away.
 It repels flies, rodents, fleas, mosquitoes, no-see-ums, caterpillars, scorpions, and moths.

 Lavender is also an excellent choice for repelling spiders.
-The critters don’t like its strong scent.
+The critters do not like its strong scent.

-Moreover, lavender adds a splash of color to your garden and a sweet and relaxing fragrance to your home.
+Moreover, lavender adds a splash of color to your garden and a relaxing fragrance to your home.

 In addition to growing it in your garden bed or pot, you can tie small bundles of the herb over doorways and near windows to help keep pests out of the house.